 (View the autosave)

-You will be taken to the Compare Revisions screen where an autosaved version of your post can be restored …
+You will be taken to the Revisions feature where an autosaved version of your post can be recovered …

-The content you were working on will be recovered using autosave …
+The content you were previously working on will be restored using autosave …

 Content Recovery – Session Expired

-Sometimes, a ‘Session expired’ message will appear …
+Sometimes, you will get a ‘Session expired’ notification …

-WordPress also warns you if the backup of the post you are currently working on is different from the version showing in the editor and gives you the opportunity to restore your autosaved backup version.
+WordPress also warns you if the backup of the post you are currently working on is different from the version showing in the editor and gives you the opportunity to restore your saved backup.

-(Edit Post – Restore backup of post from browser)
+(Edit Post – Restore backup of post saved in browser)